 Students are permitted to enroll in the same college preparatory course or college credit course a maximum of three times.
-Students will be assessed 100% of the full cost of instruction on the third attempt unless the College grants a one-time exception to the student due to extenuating circumstances or financial hardship.
-Contact the Director of Student Services for more information.
-For information online, go to http://chipola.edu/studentservices/3rd%20 attempt%20appeal%20form%20fillable.pdf
+According to Administrative Code 6A-14.0301, students will be assessed 100% of the full cost of instruction on the third attempt unless the College grants a one-time exception to the student due to extenuating circumstances or financial hardship.
+Contact the Associate Vice President of Student Affairs for more information.

-Based on major extenuating circumstances, a fourth attempt may be granted by the Director of Student Services.
+Based on major extenuating circumstances, a fourth attempt may be granted by the Associate Vice President of Student Affairs.
 Students will be assessed the full cost of instruction on the fourth attempt.
 There are no appeals to reduce the full cost assessment on the fourth attempt.